leafOfTree/svelte-lazy/README.md

 - `fadeOption: Object` Default: `{ delay: 0, duration: 400 }`.
 Option for the fade transition.
 Set `null` to disable it.

+- `resetHeightDelay: Number` Default: `0` (milliseconds).
+Delay to reset the component height to `auto` after it is loaded.
+Might be useful for remote resources like images to load first.

 - `onload: Function (node) => {}` Default: `null`.
 Fucntion that is called when the component is loaded.

 ## Demo